CG33569/PREDICT/Bash_cmmd/README.md

 make BOOTAPP=bootable-bootloader APP=hello_puts tools download
 ```

 ![](info/de2115_helloworld.png)

 In case of error:
 * _Port not found_ : review the rules and UART-USB connection.
 * _Port denied_ : review the user access.
 * _Receiver did not reply correctly (expected 62 got 10)_ : this can happen with any other numbers for "expected" and "got".
 Once a c app has been successfully downloaded, the UART is usually no longer receptive to download apps.
 To fix this, re-plug the USB-UART to the laptop (maybe more than once).
-If after some tries, it still does not work, re-boot the FPGA and reload patmos and the app.
+If after some tries, it still does not work, reload patmos and the app.
+Try to re-start the board as well.
 * (After downloading process) _Exception Timeout_: problem with the bus wires.
 The laptop was able to communicate with the bus, but the info did not reach the board.
 Review the pins/cable adapter and re-boot the FPGA.
 * Other errors: maybe it's a hardware problem change cable or re-try with another board if the two previous points are OK.
 For more info, review the pins assignment and the corresponding manuals.